quarkslab/irma/index.rst

 IRMA is an asynchronous & customizable analysis system for suspicious files.

-This guide will explain how to set up IRMA Brain, use it and customize it at your will.
+This guide will explain how to set up IRMA's frontend, use it and customize it at will.

 Table of Contents
 =================

 .. toctree::

-   irma/index.rst
-   brain/index.rst
+   intro/index.rst
+   install/index.rst
+   frontend/index.rst
+   web/index.rst
    references/index.rst
    irma/faq.rst